ronen/hash_keyword_args/README.md

 ## Versions

-Has been tested on MRI 1.8.7 and MRI 1.9.3
+Tested on MRI 1.8.7, 1.9.3, and 2.0.0

 ## History

 Past: I've been using this for years and carrying it around from project to project.
-Finally got around to bundling it into a gem and putting it on rubygems, since that's now so darn easy to do!
+Finally got around to bundling it into a gem.
 Maybe somebody other than me will find this gem useful too.

 Future: I hope that this gem will be obviated in future versions of ruby.